john-amiscaray/QuakFramework/README.md

 If you are using a `settings.xml` file from your `~/.m2` folder, be sure to update your Maven settings in IntelliJ as follows:

 ![IntelliJ Maven Settings](assets/user-guide/mvn-settings.png)

+## Example Code

+For an example of how you might use Quak, check out [this repository](https://github.com/john-amiscaray/QuakExample).